Tuesday, October 10, 2017

 And gathered in their rooms

-they spared no expenditure
+they spared no expense

-to ignore our doom
+to ignore their own doom

 To forget they were us